telerik/justmock-docs/integration/justmock-console/profiler-integrations.md

 # Third-party Profilers Integration

 This article explains how to integrate third-party profilers with the profiler used by JustMock.
 In most cases, integration is handled automatically through the [JustMock Configuration Tool]({%slug justmock/integration/codecoverage-tools%}), which allows users to enable supported profilers with a simple checkbox.
-However, when a profiler is not listed or auto-detection fails, JustMock provides a manual method for linking external profilers using the --link-existing-profiler (-l) option in the JustMock Console.
+However, when a profiler is not listed or auto-detection fails, JustMock provides a manual method for linking external profilers using the `--link-existing-profiler` (`-l`) option in the JustMock Console.

-### Generic Command Structure
+## Generic Command Structure

 To link JustMock with an external profiler, users should invoke the external profiler’s console application and set the `-target` to Telerik.JustMock.Console.exe.
 The `-targetargs` parameter must include the JustMock execution command, starting with `runadvanced`, followed by `-c` to specify the test runner (e.g., vstest.console.exe), and `-a` to provide the full path to the test assembly (e.g., MyTests.dll).
-Additionally, users must include the profiler paths for both 32-bit and 64-bit architectures using `--profiler-path-32` and `--profiler-path-64`, and conclude with `-l` to enable linking.
+The profiler paths for 32-bit and 64-bit architectures must be provided using `--profiler-path-32` and `--profiler-path-64`, followed by `-l` to enable linking.

 ```bat
 "full\path\to\ProfilerTool.Console.exe" -target:"%JUSTMOCK_BINARY_PATH%\Telerik.JustMock.Console.exe" -targetargs:"runadvanced -c \"full\path\to\vstest.console.exe\" -a \"full\path\to\MyTests.dll\" --profiler-path-32 \"%JUSTMOCK_PACKAGE_PATH%\CodeWeaver\32\Telerik.CodeWeaver.Profiler.dll\" --profiler-path-64 \"%JUSTMOCK_PACKAGE_PATH%\CodeWeaver\64\Telerik.CodeWeaver.Profiler.dll\" -l"